koush/scrypted/plugins/amcrest/README.md

 The optimal/reliable codec settings can be found in the documentation for the [Homekit Plugin](https://github.com/koush/scrypted/tree/main/plugins/homekit).

 ## Amcrest Doorbells (e.g. AD110 and AD410)
-At this time, 2-way audio works for AD110 and not AD410.

 * Specify `Type` is `Doorbell`
 * `Username` admin